ryan4yin/nixos-licheepi4a/README.md

 The flake input also tracks `nixos-unstable`.

+By default, this repo uses the `thead/th1520-lichee-pi-4a-16g.dtb` device tree.
+If your board is not the 16G variant, change `hardware.deviceTree.name` in `modules/licheepi4a.nix` back to `thead/th1520-lichee-pi-4a.dtb`.

 ## Vendor extension

 Risc-v is a modulized architecture, it has loads of standard extensions and also allows manufacturers to add their own extensions.